abenomran/iRobot-Roomba/README.md

 ## Features

+<h3>Password Protection:</h3>
-**Password Protection:** Implemented a secure access mechanism to control and restrict the use of the Roomba, ensuring that only authorized users can operate the device.
+<p>Implemented a secure access mechanism to control and restrict the use of the Roomba, ensuring that only authorized users can operate the device.</p>

 <p align="center">
   <img src="images/irobot_sensation.png" alt="iRobot Sensors" width="400"/>